epicproject1337/project/Meeting9.md

 # Meeting Agenda
 Group: Grupp1337
 Date: 2020-09-29
-Chair:
 Participants: Alexander Jyborn, Oscar Bennet, Albin Landgren, Tarik Porobic, Pajam Khoshnam
 # week5 och meetingsweek 5 möte 2
-## Objectives (5min)
+## Objectives
-- Resolve any issues preventing the team to continue.
-- Short clear descriptions.
+- We need to discuss new solutions for our UI testing problems.
-## Reports from previous meeting (15min)
+## Reports from previous meeting
--  Each group member reports outcome of assigned issues, see also 'outcomes andassignments'.
+- We've come further in the process of testing but there is still alot of problems.
-## Discussion items (35min)
+## Discussion items
--  Discuss the identified issues, and possibly new or more general issues (veryshort notes and/or keywords).
+- UI testing:
+  - Try espresso recording test
-## Outcomes and assignments (5min)
+## Outcomes and assignments
--  Outcomes from discussion items.
-Write down what's decided and why it wasdecided.
-Sync with other documentation (add terms to wordbook).
--  (re)Assign to each group member which issues to solve.
+- We are going to try doing espresso recording tests for the tests of the UI.
+This makes testing easier because the test is recording an action.
+- We need to be done polishing the app's functions.
+- Next week are we going to write the last iteration of the RAD and SDD.
 ## Wrap up
--  Write down any unresolved issues for next meeting.
--  Decide a time and location for next meeting.
+- Next meeting next week will be decided in the group chat.